ermannog/BatchScripts/Network/README.md

 # Batch Scripts for network tasks

+## ResetNetworkAdapers.cmd
+Script that perform the reset of the resetting your network adapters settings

 ## ResetNetworkConnection.cmd
 Script that performs the reset of the network connection excuting the following steps:
 - Restores the Winsock Catalog to a clean state and uninstalls all Winsock Layered Service Providers